Cross-Sections of 3D Figures

 View on concept map

-The two-dimensional shape formed when a plane intersects (slices through) a three-dimensional figure.
+A cross-section is the flat, two-dimensional shape revealed when a plane cuts through a three-dimensional solid.
 Cross-sections are essential in medicine (MRI and CT scans show cross-sections of the body), engineering (understanding internal structure), and mathematics (connecting 2D and 3D geometry).

 This concept is covered in depth in our understanding 3D cross-sections, with worked examples, practice problems, and common mistakes.